I’ve received Divorce Papers and an Acknowledgement of Service – what happens next?

 If your spouse has filed for divorce on the fact of adultery or 2 years separation (with consent), they would need you to admit to the adultery or consent to the divorce based on 2 years separation, for the divorce to proceed.

 It is worth noting that if you do not provide your admission or consent in respect of adultery or 2 years separation, your spouse could amend their Petition and base it upon your unreasonable behaviour.
-There are then a number of options available to them to proceed with the divorce, without your acknowledgment.
-It is therefore best to address the Petition and seek legal advice from the outset.
+There are then a number of options available to them to proceed with the divorce, without your acknowledgement.
+It is, therefore, best to address the Petition and seek legal advice from the outset.